gigaguy/backup-force.com/README.md

 # backup-force.com

-The backup-force.com is a command line tool for automated backups as well as configurable data retrieval from salesforce.
+The backup-force.com is a command line tool for automated backups as well as configurable data retrieval from salesforce forked from the [neowit verion](https://github.com/neowit/backup-force.com) so I could upgrade the SF API.
 It uses Force.com Web Services/SOAP API and/or Bulk API.
 Amongst other things this tool overcomes a well known shortcoming of Apex DataLoader - with backup-force.com you can automate incremental data retrieval for Objects that support LastModifiedDate.
 Data is retrieved in .csv format.